Rafael Rey

-Rafael Rey Rey (/es/; born February 26, 1954) is a Peruvian engineer, political commentator and politician who currently serves as member of the Central Reserve Bank of Peru Board of Directors since 2016.
+Rafael Rey Rey (/es/; born February 26, 1954) is a Peruvian engineer, political commentator and politician who currently serves as Minister of Transport and Communications under President Keiko Fujimori since July 2026.
+He previously served as a member of the Central Reserve Bank of Peru Board of Directors from 2016 to 2021.
 Throughout his political life, he served in the Peruvian Congress from 1990 to 2006 and as a Representative to the Andean Parliament from 2006 to 2016.
 During the Second presidency of Alan García, he was appointed Minister of Production, Ambassador to Italy and Minister of Defense.

 In 2010, Rey was selected by Keiko Fujimori as her first running mate in the 2011 general election with the Force 2011 ticket alongside ex-minister Jaime Yoshiyama, being ultimately defeated by Ollanta Humala's Peru Wins ticket.
-Simultaneously, he was reelected to the Andean Parliament as the Force 2011 representative with more than 470,000 votes, the best result for any candidate nationwide.
+Simultaneously, he was re-elected to the Andean Parliament as the Force 2011 representative with more than 470,000 votes, the best result for any candidate nationwide.

 Rey is recognized as one of the most representative conservative politicians of Peru.
 He founded and led the now-defunct National Renewal, a conservative party which formed as part of the National Unity Alliance for the 2001 and 2006 general elections.